selectprojects/Alpheios/dictionaries/trunk/lexica readme.txt

 -----------------------
 <lang>-beta2uni.xsl:
-  Transform to change from betacode to Unicode encoding of Greek.
+  Transform to change from betacode to Unicode encoding of Greek. ara-trans2uni.xsl:
+  Change betacode and Buckwalter encodings to Unicode in Salmoné.
 <lang>-addkeys.xsl
   Transform to add key values to short definitions file
     key1 = lemma with aggressive removal